Overview:

 This free product serves multiple purposes:

-• building reader habit
+• building engagement and cultivating reader habit

 • strengthening brand recognition

-• creating trust with audiences
+• creating trust with audiences and followers

 • introducing readers to the breadth of coverage

 Over time, these engaged readers become the most likely prospects to convert into paying supporters.
+BlueLena benchmarking shows that highly engaged readers (20+ sessions per month) are up to 6x more likely to donate to local news relative to the general audience.

 For nonprofit or hybrid publishers, the message is often even more direct: support the journalism you rely on every day to make informed decisions, bring meaning or improve your life: